Phone (212) 840-6400

 show is essentially Dale’s telling and reenacting of his life and stage story,

 and how a boy from a working-class suburb of London, with working-class parents,

 himself up through hard training to the summits of showbiz,

-to Britain’s beloved Music Hall and beyond it to stellar performing in every
+to Britain’s beloved Music Hall and beyond it to every possible medium,

 including Shakespeare and Molière, displaying matchless movement (as suggested